 Rob was motivated after getting the shocking news that his five-year-old son Toby had a low-grade tumour and has vowed to help speed up the search for a cure.

 Sadly Toby is not an isolated case.
 Globally, over 26,870 children and young adults have a paediatric low grade (slower growing) brain tumour.
 And every day a young person takes another step in dealing with their own personal Everest.
-Harry, mentor to our Young Ambassadors, shares his personal story.

 We're delighted to be partnering with A Kid's Brain Tumour Cure in New York.
 For more information or if you're an American citizen and would like to donate, please visit their website.